joanaz/MirrorMirrorOnTheWallSkill/README.md

 	`mv keys_sample.json keys.json`

-1. Copy the credential files generated in [Section AWS IoT](???).
+1. Copy the credential files generated in Section [AWS IoT Core](https://github.com/joanaz/MirrorMirrorOnTheWallSkill/tree/gh-pages#aws-iot-core).
 Then open the local MirrorMirrorOnTheWallSkill folder you downloaded, go to src, then certs, paste your credential files here

 	![](https://github.com/joanaz/MirrorMirrorOnTheWallSkill/raw/screenshots/screenshots/ScreenShot2017-02-23at18.43.51.png)

 1. Open MirrorMirror.js in src folder with a text editor.
 Copy and paste your __HTTPS Rest API Endpoint__ to line 17, replacing `YOURID.iot.us-east-1.amazonaws.com`

 	![](???)

 1. Open index.js in src folder with a text editor.
 Copy and paste your __Alexa Skill ID__ to line 18 for the variable __APP_ID__, replacing `amzn1.ask.skill.YOURALEXASKILLID`, and save the change

 	![](https://github.com/joanaz/MirrorMirrorOnTheWallSkill/raw/screenshots/screenshots/ScreenShot2017-02-24at15.27.21.png)